Window Management

 Troubleshooting

-App-specific rules not working
+App-specific rules don’t activate:

 - Try switching away from the app and back